Immigrant Food Goes Upscale With a New Globetrotting Restaurant in Downtown DC

 Eating in a museum cafe can mean dining on dismal cafeteria food, but recent years have yielded culinary offerings at DC’s cultural institutions worthy of their own visit.
 Look no further than Sweet Home Café, the eatery at the African American Museum that garnered a James Beard nomination; Manna, chef Todd Gray’s spot at the Museum of the Bible, or the National Museum of the American Indian’s Mitsitam Cafe.
-Now the team behind Immigrant Food is opening a fine dining iteration of their “cause causal” restaurant at language museum Planet Word, with a menu designed by Seven Reasons and Imperfecto chef Enrique Limardo.
+Now the team behind Immigrant Food is opening an upscale iteration of their “cause causal” restaurant at language museum Planet Word, with a menu designed by Seven Reasons and Imperfecto chef Enrique Limardo.
 Immigrant Food + opens on Thursday, October 7.

 During museum hours, the restaurant will act as Planet Word’s cafe, serving grab-and-go bowls similar to the burgeoning fast-casual chain’s offerings.
-But in the evening, the space will transform into a fine dining spot accessible through a street entrance.
+But in the evening, the space will transform into a high-end spot accessible through a street entrance.
 Fashioned by DC firm DesignCase, the 81-seat restaurant separates into disparately decorated pockets.
 Guests can sit in a breezy, plant-filled area one night or, on another occasion, dine in an intimate, tapestry-draped room that houses the original Franklin School furnace.

 Like an edible Pangea, the menu features shareable plates that meld ingredients and preparations from across the world.
 The “immigrant dim sum experience” best represents the restaurant’s globetrotting aspirations: A three-level bamboo steamer unstacks into five small dishes for $20 per person, revealing pork buns, passion fruit-spiked kataifi, and wontons wrapped in plantains.
 Other offerings include a stacked Russian salad dressed in Peruvian aji amarillo foam and branzino paired with a Lebanese yogurt sauce.